connoraking/Boston-Public-Data-Analysis/README.md

 ## Fire Incidents

-Using the dataset from these [fire reports](https://data.boston.gov/dataset/fire-incident-reporting)
+Using the dataset from these [fire reports](https://data.boston.gov/dataset/fire-incident-reporting).

+Since the Boston Fire Department has the [highest earnings](#2022), I decided to visualize and analyze fire incidents within Boston.

 ![](./Fire_incidents/incident_years.png)<!-- -->